boa-project/boa-api/INSTALL.md

 c.
 Edit [installation-folder]/src/properties.json to provide database access configuration and others:

 <strong>URI\_BASE</strong>: Set this to the base url where the boa-api is installed. e.g http://localhost/boaapi
-<strong>URI\_BOA\_ADMIN\_API</strong>: Set this to the url where the boa admin project is installed plus "/api".
+<strong>URI\_BOA\_ADMIN\_API</strong>: If you are using Solr Search Engine, set this to the url where the boa admin project is installed plus "/api".
 This url will be consumed locally only so you can use localhost. e.g http://localhost/boa2/api
 <strong>URI\_SOLR\_SERVICE</strong>: Set this to the url where the solr service is installed.
 This url will be consumed locally only so you can use localhost. e.g http://localhost:8983/solr/[core].
 Core should be set to the core name you create it in step 3. e.g udea
 <strong>DEFAULT\_DATABASE\_CONNECTION\_STRING</strong>:
 <strong>AUTH\_DATABASE\_CONNECTION\_STRING</strong>: